 The Service Coordinator will assess individuals' needs, advocate for your people, and develop and monitor Person Directed Plans.
 The Service Coordinator will collaborate with service providers and agencies to support effective Person Directed Plans.

 The Receptionist will support counselors, physicians, staff, and individuals in the Mental Health Center Clinic.
-This person will work with the Office Coordinator to cover in person customer services of reception area and all telephone traffic including receiving and routing phone calls and messages appropriately.
+This person will work with the Office Coordinator to cover in-person customer services of the reception area and all telephone traffic, including receiving and routing phone calls and messages appropriately.